EnviroDIY/Arduino-SDI-12/README.md

 This library was developed from the [SoftwareSerial](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/SoftwareSerial) library that is a built-in [standard Arduino library](https://www.arduino.cc/en/Reference/Libraries).
 It was further modified to use a timer to improve read stability and decrease the amount of time universal interrupts are disabled using logic from [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial).
+In August of 2024, the [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) library was made a required dependency for this library for AVR boards.

-The most obvious "limitation" is that this library will conflict with all other libraries that make use of pin change interrupts.
+The most obvious "limitation" is that this library will conflict with all other libraries that make use of pin change interrupts on **AVR** boards.
 You will be unable to compile them together.
-Some other libraries using pin change interrupts include [SoftwareSerial](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/SoftwareSerial), [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial), [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt/), [PinChangeInt](https://playground.arduino.cc/Main/PinChangeInt), [Servo](https://www.arduino.cc/en/Reference/Servo), and quite a number of other libraries.
+Some other libraries using pin change interrupts include [SoftwareSerial](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/libraries/SoftwareSerial), [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial), [PinChangeInt](https://playground.arduino.cc/Main/PinChangeInt), [Servo](https://www.arduino.cc/en/Reference/Servo), and quite a number of other libraries.
 See the notes under [Variants and Branches](https://github.com/EnviroDIY/Arduino-SDI-12#variants-and-branches) below for advice in using this library in combination with such libraries.

+The one exception for pin change libraries is [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt), which this library depends on.

 Another non-trivial, but hidden limitation is that _all_ interrupts are disabled during most of the transmission of each character, which can interfere with other processes.
 That includes other pin-change interrupts, clock/timer interrupts, external interrupts, and every other type of processor interrupt.